How a Law is Made

 - Drafting of Bills

 A bill is a proposed law.
 It may be drafted by any competent person.
-The Legislative Services Commission's Bill Drafting Division drafts bills at the request of the members of the General Assembly.
-The Office of the Attorney General has the statutory duty to draft bills for the State departments and agencies generally, including the General Assembly.
-Thus, legislators have two separate offices to which they may turn for drafts of bills.
+The Legislative Services Commission's Bill Drafting Division and Research Division draft bills at the request of the members of the General Assembly.

 - Introduction of Bills

 Only a member of the General Assembly may introduce a bill - that is, present it to the General Assembly for its consideration - and that member is called the bill's introducer or sponsor.

 At the proper time during each daily session, the presiding officer announces "Introduction of Bills and Resolutions."
 A member wishing to introduce a bill has already filed the bill with the Principal Clerk on the previous legislative day when it received a bill number.
 The Reading Clerk reads aloud the name of the introducer, the bill number, and the bill title.
 At this point the bill has passed its first reading.